-Staff should follow the School's normal referral processes when there are concerns about children who may be susceptible to extremist ideology and radicalisation.
+Staff should follow the College's normal referral processes when there are concerns about children who may be susceptible to extremist ideology and radicalisation in to terrorism.
 This may include a Prevent referral or referral to Children's Social Care depending on the level of risk.
 However, if staff have concerns that there is an immediate/significant risk of a child being drawn into terrorism they must call 999.

-The School, in recognition that pupils may be at risk of being drawn into terrorism or other forms of extremism, carries out risk assessments (following consultation with local partners, such as the Police) of the potential risk in the local area.
-Such risk assessments are discussed with the Head, the DSLs and the Safeguarding Trustee to ensure that the School's safeguarding arrangements are sufficiently robust to help prevent children from being drawn into terrorism and are regularly revised.
+The College, in recognition that pupils may be at risk of being drawn into terrorism or other forms of extremism, carries out risk assessments (following consultation with local partners, such as the Police) which assess how their learners or staff may be at risk of being radicalised into terrorism, including online.
+Such risk assessments are discussed with the Head, the DSLs and the Safeguarding Trustee to ensure that the College's safeguarding arrangements are sufficiently robust to ensure those at risk of radicalisation are identified and appropriate support is provided and is regularly revised as needed.